-The Company may use derivative financial instruments to hedge its exposure to foreign exchange arising from operating, investing and financing activities.
+The Company may use derivative financial instruments to hedge its foreign exchange exposure arising from operating, investing and financing activities.
 The Company does not hold or issue derivative financial instruments for trading purposes.
 However, derivatives that do not qualify for hedge accounting are accounted for as trading instruments.